tomasf/SwiftSCAD/README.md

 # SwiftSCAD
-SwiftSCAD is a library that allows you to create 3D/2D CAD models in Swift.
-SwiftSCAD is a preprocessor for [OpenSCAD][openscad] – it generates .scad files that you can preview and render using the OpenSCAD application.
-This frees you from the limitations of the OpenSCAD language and provides a more convenient API.
+SwiftSCAD is a library that allows you to create 3D and 2D CAD models in Swift.
+It acts as a preprocessor for [OpenSCAD][openscad], generating .scad files that can be previewed and rendered using the OpenSCAD application.
+This offers a more convenient API, breaking away from the limitations of the OpenSCAD language.

 # Usage
 SwiftSCAD is distributed as a Swift Package.
 The following steps will guide you through using it in a new Swift project.

 1. **Download and install the [OpenSCAD][openscad] application**.
 This will be used as the viewer and renderer.
 2. **Create a new Swift project** using either the `swift package` CLI or Xcode.
 It's up to you to decide if you want to have a single project for all of your different CAD models, or one project per model.
 Having a single project might mean less overhead if you tend to make lots of small models, but might get unwieldy if you tend to build larger, more complex models.

+    Using an Xcode project instead of a Swift package offers the benefit of customizing the working directory for running the scheme.
+By setting the custom working directory to `$(PROJECT_DIR)`, you can make the `save(to:)` method output files relative to the project directory.

 3. **Add `https://github.com/tomasf/SwiftSCAD` as a dependency** by adding it to your `Package.swift` file or by using Xcode's GUI.
 4. **`import SwiftSCAD`** in the file(s) where you want to use SwiftSCAD.
 Adding it to `main.swift` can be a good place to start.
 5. **Use the SwiftSCAD API** to create a model.
 Refer to the _Examples_ section for more details.